Dave Grohl admits nerves ahead of new Foo Fighters album: "You turn into a six-year-old"

 But the frontman has now admitted that he is apprehensive about people hearing it.

-He told MOJO magazine: ”I’ve never entered into the album process thinking, ‘We’re the greatest, most amazing, biggest band in the world.’
+”I’ve never entered into the album process thinking, ‘We’re the greatest, most amazing, biggest band in the world’,” Grohl told Mojo.

 ”You might convince yourself of that when you’re in a room listening to shit you’ve just recorded.
 But the second you hit play in front of a roomful of strangers, you turn into a six-year-old kid with his pants down at school.
 Absolutely.
 You’re just [fearful].”